liquity/bold/README.md

     )`: creates a Trove for the caller that is not part of a batch.
 Transfers `_collAmount` from the caller to the system, mints `_boldAmount` of BOLD to their address.
 Mints the Trove NFT to their address.
 The `ETH_GAS_COMPENSATION` of 0.0375 WETH is transferred from the caller to the GasPool.
 Opening a Trove must result in the Trove’s ICR > MCR, and also the system’s TCR > CCR.
 An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.
 The optional `_addManager` permits that address to improve the collateral ratio of the Trove - i.e. to add collateral or to repay debt.
 The optional `_removeManager` is permitted to reduce the collateral ratio of the Trove, that is to remove collateral or draw new debt, and also to close it.
 The `_receiver` is the address the `_removeManager` can send funds to.

-- `openTroveAndJoinInterestBatchManager(
-        address _owner,
-        uint256 _ownerIndex,
-        uint256 _collAmount,
-        uint256 _boldAmount,
-        uint256 _upperHint,
-        uint256 _lowerHint,
-        address _interestBatchManager,
-        uint256 _maxUpfrontFee
-    )`: creates a Trove for the caller and adds it to the chosen `_interestBatchManager`’s batch.
+- `openTroveAndJoinInterestBatchManager(OpenTroveAndJoinInterestBatchManagerParams calldata _params )`: creates a Trove for the caller and adds it to the chosen `_interestBatchManager`’s batch.
 Transfers `_collAmount` from the caller to the system and mints `_boldAmount` of BOLD to their address.
 Mints the Trove NFT to their address.
 The `ETH_GAS_COMPENSATION` of 0.0375 WETH is transferred from the caller to the GasPool.
 Opening a batch Trove must result in the Trove’s ICR >= MCR, and also the system’s TCR >= CCR.
 An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The fee is added to the Trove’s debt.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.

+The function takes the following param struct as input:
+- `struct OpenTroveAndJoinInterestBatchManagerParams {
+        address owner;
+        uint256 ownerIndex;
+        uint256 collAmount;
+        uint256 boldAmount;
+        uint256 upperHint;
+        uint256 lowerHint;
+        address interestBatchManager;
+        uint256 maxUpfrontFee;
+        address addManager;
+        address removeManager;
+        address receiver;
+    }`

 - `addColl(uint256 _troveId, uint256 _collAmount)`: Transfers the `_collAmount` from the user to the system, and adds the received collateral to the caller's active Trove.